Magnesium for Brain Health: The Mineral for Mindful Minds

 Other lifestyle factors that are important for maintaining brain health include:

-1. Exercise: Regular physical activity has been shown to have numerous benefits for the brain.
+1. Exercise: Regular has been shown to have numerous benefits for the brain.
 It helps to improve blood flow and oxygen delivery to the brain, which can enhance cognitive function and prevent age-related decline.

-2. Diet: A is crucial for brain health.
+2. Diet: A healthy diet is crucial for brain health.
 Consuming a balanced and nutritious diet that includes fruits, vegetables, whole grains, lean proteins, and healthy fats can provide the necessary nutrients for optimal brain function.
 It is also important to limit the consumption of processed foods, sugary snacks, and excessive alcohol.

 3. Sleep: Getting sufficient quality sleep is essential for brain health.
 During sleep, the brain performs important functions such as consolidating memories and removing toxins.
 Aim for 7-9 hours of uninterrupted sleep each night to support optimal brain function.